 Languages at Mont-Olivet

 The modern world requires extensive linguistic skills, during both school and professional life.
-To adapt to the demands of a country like Switzerland, we teach German by immersion to students as young as two and a half years old.
-When they reach Year 8P (age 11 or 12), our students can choose whether they want to study a bilingual maturité (French and German) or a traditional maturité.
+To adapt to the demands of a country like Switzerland, we teach German by immersion to students as young as two and three years old.
+When they reach Year 8P (age 11 or 12), our students can choose to study in the bilingual section (French and German) or in the French section.
 The students also have English lessons, which start in Year 3P (age 6).
-Spanish is offered by the school, as well as Latin, which we offer for cultural and linguistic reasons.
+We also offer extracurricular English classes (from beginner to native speaker) on Wednesday afternoons.

 For many children, this is one of the first places of discovery after the family setting.
 Our specialised teachers are dedicated to satisfying the children's curiosity, their need to learn and their enthusiasm.
 They offer learning methods inspired by educators such as Maria Montessori, which are alternated with games, socialising or rest.
 We aim to integrate our youngest students gently into school life.